In Italy, youth policies are relatively new compared to other sectors of public policies.

 Youth policies are based on the principle of concurrent jurisdiction between the State and Regions, and on the principle of subsidiarity, with the active involvement of the Third Sector and of youth organizations.

-At the territorial level, the Regions and the autonomous Provinces enact youth laws, while local authorities, the Third Sector and youth organizations are actively involved in both its bottom-up design and implementation.
+At local level, Regions and autonomous Provinces may enact youth laws, while all local authorities, the Third Sector and youth organizations are actively involved in both its bottom-up design and implementation.